coderXmachina2/infographicaGalactica/README.md

 # infographicaGalactica
-Visualization of Kepler exoplanet data
+Visualization of Kepler exoplanet data.
+This thing does not suck rocks